baverman/hisser/README.rst

    docker run --rm -u $(id -u):$(id -g) -p 2003:2003 -p 8080:8080 -v /path/to/data:/data baverman/graphite-hisser

-Likely you will use ``hisser`` as storage for ``grafana`` so you don't need 8080 port accessible from external network.
+Port `2003` is a graphite protocol. `8080` is graphite API, you can point grafana to it.
+In production you don't need 8080 port accessible from external network.
 In this case you should use separate docker network and map 2003 port only or use ``--network host`` and specify ``GRAPHITE_BIND=127.0.0.1:8080`` envvar.